pnsn/sniffwave_tally/README.md

 <dd>total duration of out-of-order packets, in seconds</dd>
 </dl>

-# cron-sniffwave-tally.sh
+# cron_sniffwave_tally.sh
-Shell-script wrapper to run sniffwave-tally as a cron-job.
+Shell-script wrapper to run sniffwave_tally as a cron-job.

 ```
-# Can be used to run sniffwave-tally as a cron-job.
+# Can be used to run sniffwave_tally as a cron-job.
 # for example, if you want to collect latency and gap information in 10 minute
 # intervals, set the DURATION to 600s and let cron run the script every 10 minutes.
 # e.g.
-# 05,15,25,35,45,55 * * * * /full/path/to/cron-sniffwave-tally.sh > /tmp/cron-sniffwave-tally.out 2>&1
+# 05,15,25,35,45,55 * * * * /full/path/to/cron_sniffwave_tally.sh > /tmp/cron_sniffwave_tally.out 2>&1
 #
-# WARNING: this setup appends the output from different sniffwave-tally runs on the same UTC date
+# WARNING: this setup appends the output from different sniffwave_tally runs on the same UTC date
 # to the same file, so do not let the sniffwave runs overlap because the output might get jumbled
 # up in the output files.
 I.e. don't run this with DURATION = 600 (10 minutes) every 5 minutes.
 # If you run this every 10 minutes with a DURATION = 300 (5 minutes), you get numbers relevant for